 Hierarchical-Linear.
 The hierarchical-linear account suggests a fairly straightforward distribution of labor mapping the elements of their algorithmic model to patches of cortex (Matchin and Hickok, 2020).
 The conceptual-semantic nodes are located in anterior middle temporal lobe, and in the angular gyrus in the inferior parietal lobe, following the delineation between entity and event representations put forth by Binder and Desai (2011).
 The conceptual-semantic elements are combined into hierarchical structures in the posterior middle temporal gyrus (pMTG) and posterior superior temporal sulcus (pSTS).
-The abstract hierarchical non-linear structures that are built in the posterior frontal gyrus) for the morpho-syntactic linearization processes.
+The abstract hierarchical non-linear structures that are built in the posterior temporal lobe are then passed to the inferior frontal lobe (namely the pars triangularis of the inferior frontal gyrus) for the morpho-syntactic linearization processes.
 Murphy (2024a)'s ROSE model proposes a similar cortical distribution of labor with conceptual Representations in the inferior parietal lobe, lexical Operations in the pSTS, recursive hierarchical structures in the pMTG, and linearized Encoding in the inferior frontal lobe.